orbs-network/orbs-spec/behaviors/services/consensus-core.md

 * No checks since we trust algo not to pass invalid committed blocks.
 * If this block height is newer than the last we know, use this to be the new synchronization point.
 * Update the last commited transactions block height. (this is the synchronization point)
-* Commit the block to the block storage by calling `BlockStorage.CommitTransactionsBlock`.
+* Commit the block to the block storage by calling `BlockStorage.AddBlock`.